lsst-dm/dmtn-006/index.rst

 flux from the object in the template, and thus no reason to add the template exposure's noise.

-The improvement is greatest in the case of differencing two images with similar noise, but is still significant for coadds.
-If four images are used in a coadd, this method improves the flux limit for detection by 18%.
-If eight images are used, the improvement is still 14%.

 XXX: It's likely that someone thought of this before, have to check it's not in the design docs already.
-Also sources on top of galaxys, etc., will be over-detected since their psf flux will have a contribution from the non-zero background.
+Also sources on top of galaxies, etc., will be over-detected since their PSF flux will have a contribution from the non-zero background.

 Further work: